 - Urban Ventures (Minneapolis MN)

 - El Paso Center for Children (El Paso TX)

 Individuals who are eligible for the programs and agree to be in the study are randomly assigned to either a program group or a control group.
 Program group members are offered program services; control group members are not offered those services but are able to receive other services available in the community.
 The impact studies will examine whether the programs improve outcomes for fathers, mothers, families, and children in the program group compared to outcomes of those in the control group.

 Members of both program and control groups are surveyed twice: before they are randomly assigned and 12 months later.
-At the 12-month follow-up, both groups will be asked to complete a telephone survey.
-The survey will cover a range of questions related to adult relationships and interactions, parent-child interactions and economic stability.
-Corresponding process studies will examine multiple aspects of the implementation and operation of the programs.
-Information for the process studies will be obtained through: interviews with program and partner organization managers and staff; observations of program operations; from focus groups with program participants and non-participants; and from data from each grantee’s management information system.
+At the 12-month follow-up, both groups are asked to complete a telephone survey.
+The survey covers a range of questions related to adult relationships and interactions, parent-child interactions and economic stability.
+Corresponding process studies examine multiple aspects of the implementation and operation of the programs.
+Information for the process studies is obtained through interviews with program and partner organization managers and staff; observations of program operations; focus groups with program participants and non-participants; and data from each grantee’s management information system.

-The two PACT sub-studies involve (1) a series of three annual in-depth, in-person interviews with selected fathers participating in the responsible fatherhood study programs; and (2) a study of the program strategies and adaptations that selected responsible fatherhood programs serving Hispanic fathers use.
+The two PACT sub-studies involve (1) a series of three annual in-depth, in-person interviews with selected fathers participating in the responsible fatherhood study programs; and (2) a study of the program strategies and adaptations used by selected responsible fatherhood programs serving Hispanic fathers.